phlowdotdev/phlow/site/docs/phlow-structure/main.md

 ## Custom Fields

-It is possible to add custom fields to the `main.yaml` file to better suit your workflow's needs.
+It is possible to add custom fields to the `main.phlow` file to better suit your workflow's needs.
 For example, you can include fields like `tags` to categorize your flow or `author` to specify the creator of the flow.

 These fields can help improve the organization and documentation of your workflows.